 All about Groovy Coconuts

 What is a Groovy Coconut?: It’s a mature coconut that has been husked.
 It’s ready for opening and extracting the sweet white insides.

-Taste: This coconut’s white insides has a sweet, nutty flavor.
+Taste: This coconut’s white insides have a sweet, nutty flavor.

 The liquid inside is not coconut water, and it is not recommended to be consumed.
 Fresh coconut “water” is found in immature, or green, water coconuts.